 Figure F.1 — An example of track alternatives for an V3C content

-Figure H.2 shows an example of a V3C content using track alternatives of V3C video component tracks and V3C atlas tile tracks.
+Figure F.2 shows an example of a V3C content using track alternatives of V3C video component tracks and V3C atlas tile tracks.
 The value of the scheme_type for the tracks whose ID is within the range between 21 and 28 is set to ‘vvvc’ indicating they are the V3C video component tracks.
 The track reference information in the V3C atlas tile tracks show that the tracks whose ID equals 21, 22 and 23 are the V3C video component tracks related to the V3C atlas tile track whose track ID equals 11 and the tracks whose ID equals 24, 25, and 26 are the V3C video components tracks related to the V3C atlas tile track whose track ID equals 12.
 From the value of the alternate_group, the tracks whose ID equals 27 and 28 are identified as the alternative representations of the track whose ID equals 24 and 25, respectively, which means that they are also the V3C video component tracks related to the V3C atlas track whose track ID equals 12.
 The value of original_format in RestrictedSchemeInfoBox shows that the tracks whose ID equals 24 and 25 are AVC encoded representations and the tracks whose ID equals 27 and 28 are HEVC encoded alternative representations of the tracks whose ID equals 24 and 25, respectively.